daha-la/PRIZM/ModellerModule/checkpoints/README.md

 # Checkpoints
-As model checkpoint files can be large, ZSM does not come with all of these pre-downloaded.
-To run ZSM, please download the following checkpoint files and save them in their respective folders
+As model checkpoint files can be large, PRIZM does not come with all of these pre-downloaded.
+To run PRIZM, please download the following checkpoint files and save them in their respective folders.

 ## ESM
 Checkpoint files can be found at the [ESM Github](https://github.com/facebookresearch/esm).
 Please download checkpoints for the following models: